Understanding the NCAAB Schedule

 The NCAA Tournament or March Madness remains the most popular thing about college men’s basketball.
 This is a single-elimination tournament that is famous for the numerous upsets it brings.
 Fans, media members and bettors all fill up brackets as an annual tradition, which can also be a contest on the online sportsbook.

-Prior to March Madness, conference tournaments are held and these can be just as exhilarating as March Madness.
-That is especially when they are from the big five conferences: the ACC, Big 12, Big Ten, Pac-12 and SEC.
+Prior to March Madness, conference tournaments are held and these can be just as exhilarating as March Madness, especially when they come from the big five conferences: the ACC, Big 12, Big Ten, Pac-12 and SEC.

 3 Tips Before Betting NCAA Basketball